wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

 These items need to be added in the script:

+A. Under CONFIGURATION

   1. SAMPLEDIR="path to trimmed reads"

   After the '=' paste the full path to the trimmed reads.

   2. SAMPLEDIR_BASE="Full path to base directory"

    After the '=' paste the full path to the base directory.
 This is where the results will go.

+B. Under Part 1

-3. In Part 1 for the mitofinder flag -o write the digit for the genetic code (see GENETIC CODES below)
+   3. For the mitofinder flag -o write the digit for the genetic code (see GENETIC CODES below)

-4. In Part 1 for the mitofinder flag -r include path to refrence data set in GenBank format (.gb).
+   4. For the mitofinder flag -r include path to refrence data set in GenBank format (.gb).
 Or, premade reference data sets can be used.
 See "REFERENCE DATABASES" below.

 GENETIC CODES
  1. The Standard Code